oat-sa/taohub-articles/forge/Wiki/tao-mac.md

 ![](../resources/copyfiles.png)

-Install TAO itselfs
+Install TAO itself
 -------------------

-Come back to your web browser that popped up when you started your MAMP server (you may also launch another web browser and type in the adress to tao)
+Come back to your web browser that popped up when you started your MAMP server (you may also launch another web browser and type in the address to tao)

     # Connect at this adress http://localhost:8888/tao/install
     (please note that the server port may change depending on your settings into the MAMP preferences for ports